yisheng90/tic-tac-tester/README.md

 It is assumed that the turns of the player will be automatically changed after an allowed move.

 The application will console log all the passed or failed test.

+## General tips
+Create a new .js file that contains your functions, and replace the `<script src="./testing-the-tester.js"></script>` tag with the path to your new file.

+You might want to create a few variables to store information about the current state of the game.
+Eg. an array to represent the tic tac toe grid (eg. `var grid = [...]`), and a variable to track who the current player is (1 or 2), etc.

+There is no need to, but you can, look at the code in the tic-tac-tester.js file.
+This file contains code that will make use of the 4 functions you define (ie. it will call these functions) and check whether they return answers that they are supposed to.
+In other words, it will run all your functions multiple times to check that they work.

+So for example if playTurn(0) is called by the code in tic-tac-tester.js, and your grid array indicates that it was previously already clicked, then whoWon() should return 0 (because whoWon() is supposed to do that, according to the specification above).